 Dr. Melik: This morning for breakfast he requested something called "wheat germ, organic honey and tiger's milk."

 Dr. Aragon: [chuckling] Oh, yes.
 Those are the charmed substances that some years ago were thought to contain life-preserving properties.

 Dr. Melik: You mean there was no deep fat?
 No steak or cream pies or... hot fudge?

 Dr. Aragon: Those were thought to be unhealthy... precisely the opposite of what we now know to be true.

 Dr. Melik: Incredible.

-Luna Schlosser: I'm great physically.
+Luna Schlosser: Men go crazy over for me.
+I'm great physically.
 I got a Ph.D. in oral sex.